 I attended a course on reading old handwriting run by the National Records of Scotland a number of years ago and since then have been kept busy transcribing a wide variety of documents

-I have undertaken research in a wide variety of subjects for academics, PhD students, authors, businesses, institutions and local historians.
+I have undertaken research in records covering a wide variety of subjects for academics, PhD students, authors, businesses, institutions and local historians.